yanndegat/terraform-provider-ovh/website/docs/d/dedicated_servers.html.markdown

 The following attributes are exported:

-* `available_services` - The list of dedicated servers IDs associated with your OVH Account.
+* `result` - The list of dedicated servers IDs associated with your OVH Account.